-Guests can enjoy gambling on more than 1,250 slot machines, 26 table games (with all blackjack games paying 3-to-2 for blackjack), or at the 115-seat Race and Sports Book.
+Guests can enjoy gambling on more than 1,600 slots/video poker/keno machines, 26 table games (with all blackjack games paying 3-to-2 for blackjack), craps games with 10X odds, or at the 115-seat Race and Sports Book.
 A very popular feature of the casino is its large assortment of full-pay video poker machines in denominations from nickels up to dollars.

 |Rampart Casino, Las Vegas, Nevada|

 The table games area at the Rampart Casino